About the fund

 How to apply

-The applicant guidance and a PDF version of the application form for reference can be found at the bottom of this page.
+The eligibility questionnaire for non-accredited museums, applicant guidance and a PDF version of the application form (for reference only - applicants must complete their application online) can be found in Supporting Documents at the bottom of this page.

 Apply via MGS Online